Try Drawing Upside Down And You’ll Be Amazed By What Happens

-We were all struck by how much life and movement there was in the pictures!
-They were special and charming.
-They felt so full of emotion.
+We were all struck by how much movement there was in the pictures.
+They were full of emotion, life, essence.
 We weren’t artists (as you can probably tell) but we all felt there was a vibrant quality to these pictures.
 They seemed much better than anything we’d produce normally in the same amount of time.

 The Upside-down Drawing Technique

 - Grab a postcard or whatever, then turn it upside-down.

 - Draw it with your non-dominant hand – that is, the hand you don’t use to write with.

 - Make sure you hold your pen, pencil or drawing tool loosely at the very tip – as far away from the nib, brush or drawing end as possible.
 This will give you a relaxed but quite shaky hold on your drawing tool.
 You’re relinquishing control…